ipython/ipython-in-depth/pycon-submission.md

 # Additional Notes

-This is essentially a repeat of a tutorial Fernando Perez gave at Pycon 2014.
+Versions of this tutorial have been presented at PyCon 2012, 2014, and 2015.
-It was apparently a big success and he was asked to do it again.
-However, since Fernando cannot make it to this Pycon, he has asked us to do it.
-We are both core members of the IPython development team.
+It has been well received so far, and we would like to do keep teaching about IPython!